namad/Backbone.Application/README.md

-# Базовая реализация MVC для backbone.js
+# Basic implementation of the MVC pattern for backbone.js

-Backbone.Application - это простая и эффективная реализация MVC паттерна для backbone.js. В основе всего 2 новых класса, которые доступны в неймспейсе Backbone:
+`Backbone.Application` is simple and effective implementation of the MVC pattern for backbone.js.
+There are 3 base classes that gives that power to backbone:
 * Backbone.Application
 * Backbone.Controller
+* Backbone.EventBus

 # Usage
 ## Defining application and namespaces